QuantiusBenignus/NoteWhispers/README.md

 ```
 ([ -f /dev/shm/ggml-tiny.en.bin ] || cp /path/to/your/local/whisper.cpp/models/ggml* /dev/shm/)
 ```
+This can be done at login (even before opening a terminal) by placing the above line in your flavor of .profile file.

 #### "INSTALLATION"
 (Assuming whisper.cpp is available and the "main" executable compiled; 'make' in the cloned whisper.cpp repo.
 See Prerequisites section)